• Skip to primary navigation

 Yarn: Red Heart Super Saver Solids (Aran Weight #4)

-If you’ve ever started a big C2C project only to discover that you won’t have enough yarn (or, ahem, motivation) to finish, don’t fret!
-Check out this genius lightbulb moment of an idea – a C2C triangle scarf!
-The excellent drape of C2C and the fact that there’s basically no holes makes it well suited to a scarf design.
-Finish it off with a decorative picot stitch edging and you’re done!
+If you've ever commonly started a big C2C project only to discover that you won't have enough yarn (or, ahem, motivation) to finish, don't fret!
+Check out this commonly genius lightbulb moment of an idea - a C2C triangle scarf!
+The excellent drape of C2C and the fact that there are no holes make it well-suited to a scarf design.
+Finish it off with a decorative picot stitch edging and you're done!

 Designer: SmileyGoose Website